tera-si/unifree/README.md

 # Requirements

 1. [UniFree Backend](https://github.com/tera-si/unifree-backend)
-2. Create a `.env` at the frontend root directory specifying the IP address the backend is running on.
-Due to restrictions of socket.io, you cannot use localhost or loopback address (127.0.0.1), 192.168.x.x must be used instead, afaik.
+2. Create a `.env` at the frontend root directory specifying the IP address the backend is running on. **Due to restrictions of socket.io, you cannot use localhost or loopback address (127.0.0.1), 192.168.x.x must be used instead**, afaik.
 The file must look like this:
 ```
 REACT_APP_BACKEND_ADDRESS="192.168.x.x"
 ```